7 Surprising Things You Didn’t Know About Ganesh

 Of course most of us have all heard of Ganesh, but there may be a few facts you didn’t know about our favorite chubby little deity.

+Yes, now of course we all know that Ganesh is the remover of obstacles, everybody and their yoga teacher knows that!
 But lets cover ground in some of those other little known secrets about Ganesh, so you have something to woo the crowd with at your next yoga party.

 1. Family Drama

+Ganesh is the son of Shiva the Destroyer and Parvati.
+A lot of family pressure, right?
 He also has an older brother Kartikeya, god of war and victory, which doesn’t make anything easier for our gentle remover of obstacles.

 CHECK IT OUT: Om Namah Shivaya Mantra Bangle